 Cinematography, Editing, and the Visual Tricks on the Senses

-The opening of Point Blank sets the tale of revenge in motion.
+The opening of Point Blank sets a tale of revenge in motion.
 Mal Reese (John Vernon) owes a lot of money to the mob.
-He begs and convinces Walker (Marvin) to rob gambling couriers slated to receive a huge cash drop-off on Alcatraz Island.
-The heist is a success, but the money is not enough.
-Reese shoots Walker and leaves him for dead on the deserted prison.
+He begs and convinces Walker (Marvin) to rob gambling couriers slated to receive a considerable cash drop-off on Alcatraz Island.
+The heist is a success, but the money won't cover all the bills.
+Reese shoots Walker and leaves him for dead on the deserted prison island.
 Walker survives the shooting.
 Upon discovering Reese and absconded with both the money and his wife, Walker sets out for revenge.

-This is all standard material for a crime-noir film.
+The story puts forth standard material for a crime-noir film.
 Simple narratives are far better than confusing, convoluted ones.
-The problem straight-forward narratives run into is they are predictable and have a tendency to be a bit too standard.
-A new direction and approach is required to make the film stand out and give audiences a reason to be interested and intrigued by the proceedings.
-Boorman choose to infuse the film with incredible innovations in sound, cinematography, and editing.
-Both small and monumental touches in these components of film-making are sorely missed in films today, a reason why so many "standard" end up forgotten so quickly after their release.
+The problem straight-forward narratives run into is they are predictable and tend to wallow in a standard formula.
+A new direction and approach become necessary to make the film stand out and give audiences a reason to be interested and intrigued by the proceedings.
+Boorman chose to infuse the film with incredible innovations in sound, cinematography, and editing.
+Both small and monumental touches in these components of film-making are sorely missed in films today, a reason why so many "standard" features end up forgotten so quickly after their release.

 The weird scene of Reese holding Walker down on the floor of a crowded office party screaming that he needs help - all the while other suit-and-tie-clad partygoers ignore them - appears more like a dream sequence than a literal depiction of the event.
 Surrealist creativity helps bring out what would have otherwise been a generic, standard dialogue scene.

-A little shocking to the senses and probably a bit much for the visual sensibilities of mainstream audiences, the jarringly-framed medium close-up does capture the anxiety and paranoia of the Reese character.
+A little shocking to the senses and probably a bit much for mainstream audiences' visual sensibilities, the jarringly-framed medium close-up does capture the anxiety and paranoia of the Reese character.
 The scene also shows the isolation of the two characters.
-They are lost in their own world of chaos while the rest of the world - the partygoers - move around them not even knowing or caring the two are there.
-Reese and Walker live in another plane of existence removed from the normality other men experience.
-The hammer effect of the editing in this scene truly drives the alienation of the two men - two criminals - home.
+They are lost in their own universe of chaos while the rest of the world - the partygoers - move around them, not even knowing or caring the two are there.
+Reese and Walker live in another plane of existence, removed from the normality other men experience.
+The hammer effect of the editing in this scene truly drives the two men's alienation - two criminals - home.

 The cinematography by Philip H. Lathrop and the editing by Henry Berman truly both deserve accolades for bringing Boorman's grand artistic vision to celluloid life.

-Other cinematography/editing innovations are applied throughout the setup including the use of extreme longshots on Alcatraz Island further drive home themes of alienation and loneliness.
-The extreme longshot of Walker cutting to close-ups of Walker diving into the frigid water of the San Francisco Bay to escape evokes symbolism of rebirth and baptism.
-Walker survived death and now he is a driven man, no longer the patsy who followed Reese meekly into a disastrous situation.
+Other cinematography/editing innovations are applied throughout the setup, including extreme long shots on Alcatraz Island, further drive home themes of alienation and loneliness.
+The extreme long shot of Walker cutting to close-ups of Walker diving into the San Francisco Bay's frigid water to escape evokes the symbolism of rebirth and baptism.
+Walker survived death, and now he is a driven man, no longer the patsy who followed Reese meekly into a disastrous situation.
 Revenge gives him rebirth.

 The Auditory Sensory Attack on the Narrative

-The film also utilizes a host of interesting sound editing devices that further help to elevate the narrative beyond a standard revenge melodrama.
-Yes, the film is a revenge potboiler through-and-through.
+The film also utilizes a host of interesting sound editing devices that further elevate the narrative beyond a standard revenge melodrama.
+Yes, the film is a revenge potboiler through-and-through, while also being a little more.
 Boorman and his supporting crew perform the fantastic job of infusing cinematic artistry to the proceedings and making the whole experience more compelling.

-Franklin Milton served as the recording supervisor and he did benefit from the help of an (uncredited on screen) sound crew.
+Franklin Milton served as the recording supervisor, and he did benefit from the help of an (uncredited) sound crew.

-The film is filled with many amazing sound editing approaches.
+The film presents many amazing sound editing approaches.
 One somewhat subtle use of sound is when Walker travels on the Alcatraz sightseeing ship and a recording about famous escapes from the prison loop repeatedly.
 Walker escaped death on Alcatraz in an anonymous way.
-He is not a famous thug deserved of a mention in the history books like those who were able to depart "The Rock" prior to its closing.
+He is not a renowned thug who deserved any mentions in the history books like those who were able to depart "The Rock" before its closing.
 Walker is a nobody, a patsy, and a fool.
 Only through revenge can he escape the personal anguish of knowing these truths about himself.

 Dreaming a Documentary

-One "controversy" over the film is the unanswered question regarding whether or not the events of the film are a dream.
+One "controversy" over the film is the unanswered question regarding whether or not the film's events are a dream.
 John Boorman never confirmed nor denied such questions.
 The surrealist nature of the film does appear very much like a dream.
-The stylistic changes from a surrealist film to a traditional narrative structure sometimes appears very much like Walker is going in an out of consciousness.
+The stylistic change from a surrealist film to a traditional narrative structure sometimes seems very much like Walker is going in and out of consciousness.

 Point Blank manifests itself as a "documentary remembered."
-Some of the events depicted in the movie actually happened and the viewer watches things unfold as they actually occurred.
-And then there are segments that seem to be viewed through the prism of a dream.
-Did things really happen in such a bizarre way or has the documentary view shifted to a P.O.V. of Walker's dream state?
+Some of the events depicted in the movie happened, and the viewer watches things unfold as they actually occurred.
+And then, some segments come off as taking place through the prism of a dream.
+Did things really happen in such a bizarre way, or has the documentary view shifted to a P.O.V. of Walker's dream state?
 No real answer exists.

 Point Blank is a spin on the concept of a movie within a movie.
-Instead of one movie providing a view into a different film, Point Blank's structure involves two different types of film conventions.
-A narrative film is found within an experimental one.
+Instead of one movie providing a view into a different film, Point Blank's structure involves two types of film conventions.
+A narrative film exists within an experimental one.

 The strange approach works.
-Critics and historians are still discussing Point Blank even after nearly 50 years.
+Critics and historians still discuss Point Blank 50 years after its release.